Rajesh-VPai/JavaCalculus/README.md

 6. Simple Expression Interface: To obtain the simple mathematical Java equivalent string.
     - input: Java string: f(x)
     - output: Java string: s(x) : such that f(x)=s(x) in all respects mathematically.
+    - The purpose of this Interface is to simplify the inputs so that the differentiation & integration Interfaces are not complex.
+It also has the dual function of simplifying the output of the differentiation and integration interfaces by removing the leftover quirks of the mathematical operations to ensure a neat Java string.
+Hence it is recommended to use this interface at the input and output.

 JavaCalculus is about 12,000 Lines of Lambda Calculus Code which does not use Numeric Analysis Methods (Newton Raphson etc).
 This is just High School Mathematics Maths Formulae with Java Lambda Calculus Code.